Kabul International Airport

-Kabul International Airport is located in the northern part of Kabul, Afghanistan.
+Kabul International Airport, formerly known as Hamid Karzai International Airport, is an international airport located in Kabul, Afghanistan.
 It is one of the country's main international airports, capable of housing over a hundred military and civilian aircraft.
 It is currently operated by UAE-based GAAC Holding and Afghanistan's Ministry of Transport and Civil Aviation.

-The airport was originally named as Khwaja Rawash Airport because it was built in the area named Khwaja Rawash.
+The airport was originally named Khwaja Rawash Airport because it was built in the area named Khwaja Rawash.
 It was given the name Kabul Airport in 1960 after the Soviet Union built a terminal and a concrete runway.
 From 2014 to 2021, it was named Hamid Karzai International Airport in honor of former president Hamid Karzai.
 After the Taliban returned to power in 2021, the name was changed back to Kabul International Airport.

 Sitting at an altitude of approximately 1791 m above sea level, the airport is surrounded by parts of the Hindu Kush mountains.
 It serves as a hub for Ariana Airlines and Kam Air.
 International companies such as Air Arabia, Flydubai and Turkish Airlines also provide passenger services.

 The airport has two separate terminals, one for international passengers and the other for domestic flights.
 It also has a number of empty military bases, which were previously used by the United States Armed Forces and NATO's International Security Assistance Force (ISAF) and later the Resolute Support Mission (RS).
 The Afghan Air Force also had a base at the airport, with the Afghan National Security Forces providing security inside the passenger terminals.

 Prior to the withdrawal of US-led forces in 2021, the airport provided scheduled flights to and from China, India, Iran, Pakistan, Russia, Tajikistan, Turkey, Uzbekistan, and the Persian Gulf region.
 The most frequently serviced destination from the airport has been Dubai in the UAE, with no fewer than four passenger airlines flying the route, and some with multiple daily flights.

-Other nearby major airports to Kabul are Bagram Air Base in neighboring Parwan Province to the north, Jalalabad Airport in Nangarhar Province to the east, Khost International Airport in Khost Province to the southeast, and Bamyan Airport in Bamyan Province to the northwest.